Bird Egg Care

 When you should candle vs when you should call a wildlife rehabilitator

 Candling is appropriate when you're already responsible for an egg and need to make an informed decision about continuing care.
 If you've found an egg that appears abandoned, has been out of a nest for a while, or is part of a rescue situation you're managing, candling gives you real information to work with.
+Candling can be used to determine the embryo development stage and egg viability decisions for eggs suspected to have been abandoned or left without parental care candling gives you real information.

 But there are situations where you should stop and call a licensed wildlife rehabilitator instead of trying to handle things yourself.
 Contact a professional if: